PIAS Manual 2024

 This is a slightly extended interpretation, where the number of ribs N=4, but where the longitudinal boundaries are not limited to purely horizontal or vertical.

-This type is even more extensive, here N≠4, and therefore three-sided, five-sided or multilateral subcompartments can be defined, where the corner sequence should be counterclockwise.
-An example of a subcompartment definition window for a five-sided compartment is presented below:
+This type is even more extensive, so three-sided, five-sided or multilateral subcompartments can be defined with this setting.
+Note that the direction of rotation according to the vertex order must be left turning (counter clockwise).
+The number of longitudinal ribs ‘N ’can be given via [cOordinates].
+An example of what the subcompartment definition screen contains for a five-sided compartment is shown below:

 layout_Nzijdigcomp500.png